lsimediasarl/OpenTileServerDebian/README.md

 ### Tilestache
-Tilestache is available by default in Debian, so this package is more simplier to maintain and install, but it is slower than the mod_tile backend and lack interestingfeatures like marking "dirty" tiles to be re-rendered
+Tilestache is available by default in Debian, so this package is more simplier to maintain and install, but it is slower than the mod_tile backend and lack interesting features like marking "dirty" tiles to be re-rendered.

 The used tools are